Analysis | Early takeaways from Day 2 of Judge Jackson’s confirmation hearing

 So as a judge, she took time to tell defendants what was happening and explain the impact their actions had on society.
 “And I don’t know that I would have done that if I had not been a criminal defense lawyer,” she said.

-Then she pointedly discussed family members who have been police, including an uncle who became chief of police of Miami, and who have been in the line of fire.
+Then she pointedly discussed family members who have served as police officers, including an uncle who became police chief in Miami, and who have been in the line of fire.
 “So crime and the effects on the community and the need for law enforcement, those are not abstract concepts or political slogans to me,” she said.

 As far as her work defending Guantánamo Bay detainees, she’s been asked in a previous confirmation hearing if she ever defended a terrorist.

 As The Post’s Ann Marimow explains, when Jackson was a public defender, she got tapped to help challenge the federal government holding “enemy combatants” after the Sept.
 11, 2001, terrorist attacks.
-It was the Wild West of criminal law.
+Often it was untread ground in criminal law.
 “Lawyers were trying to help the court figure out what the executive’s power was in this circumstance,” she said today, emphasizing these detainees had a constitutional right to representation.

 But she also tried to distance herself from her work in that area, which continued when she worked in private practice.